 Unstoppable Chain Reaction

-It all starts with thought, or rather your ability to think.
+It all starts with a thought, or rather your ability to think.
 The thoughts we support or believe in end up as beliefs.
 So, it starts a process where we think something, and we believe it is right.
 Based on this assumption, we create a framework of beliefs and values.
-In turn, these qualities drive our decisions about our actions.
+These qualities drive our decisions about our actions.
+We will keep hammering the point.
 This is why your beliefs matter.

-This sequence of events is something that project in our attitude and actions.
-We attract the people with the same beliefs, interests and traits.
-So, when others mirror them, they tend to believe and follow them.
+This sequence of events is something that projects in our attitude and actions.
+We attract people with the same beliefs, interests, and traits.
+So, when others mirror them, they believe and follow them.
 We also know this sociological effect as a mob mentality.
 Once you are a part of the mob, you act without your own conscience or will.
 You will do things you would not otherwise do if you were alone.

 If someone tells you that all choices are the same, they either don’t understand there is a difference between mundane decisions and those with ethical implications.
-Or, they want to hide their bias and prejudice by saying all their choices are the same.
-Sometimes the mundane choices have unintended and unseen consequences.
-For example, shopping at a big box retail might save you a few dollars today.
+What is really happening is they want to hide their bias and prejudice, claiming it to be a “simple choice”.
+They disregard the fact that some mundane choices have negative consequences.
+For example, shopping at a big box retail might save you a few dollars today, but your shopping habits put small shops out of business.
+This means you have fewer choices, and in the long run the prices you pay go up because the larger retailer has no competition.

 Your beliefs have consequences they create a chain reaction of behaviors that spiral outward into the world.
 Look at the actions done in the name of religion.
 Organized religion is not the answer.

 The three dominant religions of the world have 4 billion followers.
-They have been a part of the fabric of the cultural narrative for 2000 years.
-And, they are at root of the world’s wars, genocides and conflicts.
-This is why your beliefs matter.
+They have been a part of the fabric of the cultural narrative for 2000 years, and they are at the root of the world’s wars, genocides, and conflicts.
+Now can you see why your beliefs matter.

 Remember this formula.
 Thoughts become beliefs.
 Then beliefs become our values and our values become actions.